KaleStahl/KaleStahl.github.io/content/pages/sum-lot.md

  - 2: There are multiple Tier 1 Decks, meaning there are options when it comes to picking a viable deck
  - 3: Few decks lose to a single card tech inclusion, such as an immunity ability or stadium that hard-counters an entire strategy.

 Avid SUM-LOT players may conclude that point 1 is false in this format.
 They would be mostly correct, but I argue it won't matter if you are playing casually.
+When you aren't playing in organized tournaments, you make the rules!
+If you don't like playing against control or walls, just don't build it!
+This allows you to have a curated metagame where you only play the fun matchups.
+If your favorite deck has an autoloss, you can just not play that matchup, or put in techs just for that game and take them out otherwise.
+Of course, this does mean if you attend organized tournaments with prizing on the line you might have to play your hated decks, but that's what the prizing is for!
+Nothing good comes easy, and Pokemon is no different!

  For the most part, this format has many decks that are fun, consistent, and have a decent matchup spread, making it a great format to build some decks and play with your friends.
 At the time I built these decks (Summer 2023) they were quite affordable (~$40 a deck) to get everything in the correct printing and in decent condition, making SUM-LOT an even better choice for players just starting their venture into retro formats.
 The format is also quite skill expressive, with many control-type decks running around, players can easily be "skill-diffed" even in losing matchups.

 ## The Rules
 The basic rules of the Pokemon TCG have stayed largely the same since its inception, but certain rules or mechanics have been tweaked throughout the years.
 Below are some of the bigger changes from modern-day (2025) standard format: